Cleaning the parts

 A combination of brushing and wiping usually works well.
-Don’t forget to give the surface of the top deck a clean too while all the parts are removed.
+Don’t forget to give the surface of the top deck a clean too while all the parts are removed and the underside and sides of the disc tray itself.
 Finally clean the front panel in hot soapy water but be careful not to use anything abrasive that might scratch the surface of the panel.
 Leave all the parts to dry and then finish by rubbing down all of the surfaces with a lint-free cloth to remove any last residue of the original grease.

 The reassembly process is, generally speaking, the tear-down process in full reverse.
 Here I won’t go through step by step (as this is already covered).

 To begin with place the right plastic assembly back on the upper-deck and reconnect the switches (you will need to resolder the front switch as it was disconnected earlier).
 Screw the plastic piece down using the flanged screws and then place the disc tray guide back in place at the front:

 Next put the two metal side-frame pieces back in place and, working from back to front, reseat the power supply modules.
 Be careful to reconnect the power switch shaft in case it was decoupled during the disassembly process: